krowinski/bcmath-extended/README.md

         - bitAnd
 - proxy for original functions (http://php.net/manual/en/book.bc.php)
 - all functions supports scientific notation
-- all functions are static so it can be easy replaced by this lib
+- all functions are static, so it can be easy replaced by this lib

 Info
 ===